josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

     ![Select Azure Blob Storage, then Continue](media/adf-copy-data-blob-storage.png 'Select Blob Storage')

-14. On the New Linked Service (Azure Blob Storage) account screen, enter the following and then choose **Finish**.
+14. On the New Linked Service (Azure Blob Storage) account screen, enter the following and then select **Create**.

     - Name: **BlobStorageOutput**